 Secondly, these plastics are long lasting and do not break down easily, and when they do they leach chemicals into the ground.
 After that we have to take into account transportation, those tampons didn't magically just show up in your handbag, they travelled a long distance to get to you!

 And what about all those chemicals used to make tampons and pads?
 Yep, you need to think about them too.
 Dioxins (a known carcinogen), chlorines, rayon, plus the herbicides and pesticides that were used in the process of growing the cotton, are all part of the production process.**

-Now, I don't about you, but none of those things sounds like they should be getting a green light near our bodies!
+Now, I don't know about you, but none of those things sound like they should be getting the green light near our bodies!
 Although they have been approved as being safe in the amount used per tampon/pad, that is assessing the levels of chemicals for ONE item, not the 10,000 of them used during your whole life.
 It is similar to examining the health effects of smoking just one cigarette!